Stokeham

-Stokeham is a small village and civil parish in the Bassetlaw district,: in the county of Nottinghamshire, England.
-In 1961 the parish had a population of 66.
+Stokeham is a small village and civil parish in the Bassetlaw district, in the county of Nottinghamshire, England.
+In 1961 the parish had a population of 66, but this had dropped to 44 by the time of the 2021 census.
 Stokeham was recorded in the Domesday Book as Estoches.

 Methodism

 The village had a small Methodist chapel, now derelict.

 An article in the Transactions of the Thoroton Society referred to John Otter organising ‘mass missionary meetings’ in Stokeham every June.
 Otter was a common family name in the area with Otters also in Rampton and Laneham – where John seems to have been born in about 1813 according to the 1851 Census.

 Missionary meetings were held in Stokeham every June, having started after the visit of a Dr John Hannah, a celebrated Lincoln Methodist, in 1824.
 Otter was also a poet and in 1857 published a book of his poems called ‘Poetical Musings’.
 This contains Otter’s reflections on all sorts of missionary activity across the world, and especially on missionaries’ deaths.
 One of the poems is a reflection on the death in Fiji of Nottinghamshire missionary John Hunt – the gravestones of his wife and daughter are at Newton on Trent.